 What is trauma?

-People respond to negative events in different ways.
-Trauma is the emotional response when a negative event is overwhelming.
-When thoughts and memories of the traumatic event don’t go away or they get worse, they may lead to posttraumatic stress disorder (PTSD), which can seriously disrupt a person’s life.
+People respond to severely distressing events in different ways.
+Trauma is the emotional response when a distressing event is so overwhelming that it surpasses our ability to cope.
+When thoughts and memories of the traumatic event don’t go away or they get worse, this may lead to Post Traumatic Stress Disorder (PTSD).

 Who suffers from trauma?

 Any human being can suffer from trauma.
 We specialize in treating the psychological effects of trauma.
-Those who can most benefit from our therapy treatments are: survivors of physical, emotional, or sexual abuse; first responders (ambulance, fire, police, rescue); veterans of war; accident survivors; people with post traumatic stress disorder (PTSD), and family members of people with PTSD; and more.
+Those who can most benefit from our therapy treatments are: survivors of physical, emotional, or sexual abuse; first responders (ambulance, fire, police, rescue); veterans of war; accident survivors; people with post traumatic stress disorder (PTSD), and family members of people with PTSD; individuals and families suffering from substance abuse; and more.

 Trauma can affect how a person feels.
 He or she may experience:

 Trauma can affect a person’s ability to have satisfying relationships with others.
 This may include:

 - having difficulty being close to people

 - being afraid of others